Jaskaranbir/Agar.io-Clone/README.md

 * **How do I contribute?**

 Simply create a [Pull Request][20].
-I will approve your changes and commit them if relevant.
+I will approve your changes and merge them if relevant.
 And of course, add you as contributor in a credits section (to be created).

 * **Where can I report bugs/queries?**